mazer0P/Google-Cybersecurity-Certificate/README.md

 - identify, protect using tools, policies and procedures, detect using improvised techniques, respond using security processes, recover the system.
 - Learned about the security audits how these audits helps organizations in keeping up there business needs and goals.
 - Performed a security audit for a fictional company Botium Toys, learned about how to review security scope and goals, reviewed and finalize the availability and usage of important security compliances.
+- learned why logs and there understanding is important in the InfoSec industry.
+- learned about SIEM tools such as Splunk , Google chronicle and how they are important as the monitoring tools for an organization.

 Key Learning: in order to keep up the business availability an organization should imply the frameworks as the baseline